Large-eddy simulations of marine boundary-layer clouds associated with cold air outbreaks during the ACTIVATE campaign-part 1: Case setup and sensitivities to large-scale forcings: WRF-LES sensitivities to large-scale forcings and contrast between the two CAO cases

-We perform two WRF-LES simulations with or without the large-scale vertical velocity as a forcing (third term on the r.h.s of \Eqs{eq:dT/dt2}{eq:dqv/dt2}) for the March 1 case.
+We perform two WRF-LES with or without the large-scale vertical velocity as a forcing (third term on the r.h.s of \Eqs{eq:dT/dt2}{eq:dqv/dt2}) for the March 1 case.
 The forcing configuration for the baseline simulation 0301A is the same as simulation 0228A.
-To examine the impact of large-scale divergence separately, we conduct a simulation (0301E in \Tab{tab:param}) that excludes the forcing term related to $\bar{D}$ (vertical component of the advective tendencies) but keeps all other forcings the same as the baseline (0301A).
+To examine the impact of large-scale divergence separately, we conduct a simulation (0301D in \Tab{tab:param}) that excludes the forcing term related to $\bar{D}$ (vertical component of the advective tendencies) but keeps all other forcings the same as the baseline (0301A).
 As shown in \Fig{lwp_varyingF_LASSO_0301}, the initial model spin-up time (06:00-08:00 UTC) is characterized by a sharp increase of LWP from 0 to about $200\, \rm{g\, m}^{-2}$ for the baseline simulation (blue).
-Without the time varying large-scale divergence (cyan), LWP and IWP experience a larger increase compared to the baseline (blue) during the initial time steps as expected.
-LWP from simulation 0301E decreases and becomes smaller compared to the one from simulation 0301A.
-This is because IWP from 0301E are about 10 times more than the ones from 0301A.
+Without the time varying large-scale divergence (cyan), LWP and Ice Water Path (IWP) experience a larger increase compared to the baseline (blue) during the initial time steps because of the lack of subsidence that tends to suppress the growth of BL.
+LWP from simulation 0301D decreases and becomes smaller compared to the one from simulation 0301A.
+This is because IWP from 0301D are about 10 times more than the ones from 0301A.
 In the absence of $\bar{D}$, the updraft cooling is more profound.
 Thus, the ice formation is enhanced.
-The cyan curve in \Fig{vp_HF} shows the deviation of vertical profiles of the simulation 0301E to 0301A averaged over the measurement time.
+The cyan curve in \Fig{vp_HF} shows the deviation of vertical profiles of the simulation 0301D to 0301A averaged over the measurement time.
 As expected from a positive $w$, a much deeper boundary layer is developed in the simulation without subsidence.
 The moist air is mixed to over 3 km.
-This can be explained by the fact that the lack of divergence breaks the balance between the BL growth driven by surface fluxes and suppression due to subsidence. \Fig{lsf_0301} shows the contribution of horizontal and vertical advective tendencies to $\partial \theta/\partial t$ (upper row) and $\partial q_v/\partial t$ (lower row) for simulation 0301A and 0301E, respectively.
-When $\bar{D}=0$ (simulation 0301E), only horizontal advective tendencies contribute to $\partial \theta/\partial t$ by comparing the solid cyan curves in \Fig{lsf_0301}(a)--(c).
+This can be explained by the fact that the lack of divergence breaks the balance between the BL growth driven by surface fluxes and suppression due to subsidence. \Fig{lsf_0301} shows the contribution of horizontal and vertical advective tendencies to $\partial \theta/\partial t$ (upper row) and $\partial q_v/\partial t$ (lower row) for simulation 0301A and 0301D, respectively.
+When $\bar{D}=0$ (simulation 0301D), only horizontal advective tendencies contribute to $\partial \theta/\partial t$ by comparing the solid cyan curves in \Fig{lsf_0301}(a)--(c).
 When $\bar{D}\ne0$, it is evident that the vertical advective term ($\bar{D}$) dominates the temperature and humidity changes due to large-scale tendencies, especially near the inversion layer.
-The contribution from horizontal terms are small when comparing simulations 0301A and 0301E.
+The contribution from horizontal terms are small when comparing simulations 0301A and 0301D.
 The vertical profiles of $\partial\theta/\partial t$ and $\partial q_v/\partial t$ only evolve slightly from 15:00 to 16:00 UTC because $\bar{D}$ does not vary much for the March 1 case.
 Recall that for the February 28 case, $\bar{D}$ evolves from convergence to divergence from 16:00 to 17:00 UTC (\Fig{era5_div_0228}(a)).
 Consequently, the vertical profiles of $\partial\theta/\partial t$ and $\partial q_v/\partial t$ are nealry zero as shown in \Fig{lsf_0301}.
 When comparing vertical profiles of $\partial\theta/\partial t$ and $\partial q_v/\partial t$ for the March 1 (blue lines) and February 28 (black lines) cases, we see that $\bar{D}$ has a more profound impact for the March 1 case.